Skip to main content

 • Bilingual & LATAM Organizations

-Organizations serving Spanish-speaking communities or expanding across LATAM who need AI implementation delivered natively in both English and Spanish.
+Organizations serving Spanish-speaking communities in the U.S. or expanding into LATAM — where technology implementation delivered natively in English and Spanish reduces barriers and builds trust.

 Our Services

-• Disability-informed co-design with people who have lived experience
+• Co-design with participants who have lived experience with disability

 • AI Adoption & Behavioral Readiness